U.S. indicts Russians in hacking of nuclear company Westinghouse

 The Justice Department said one of the Russian officers researched Westinghouse and its employees online and stole log-in credentials of Westinghouse workers for servers in the United States, including staff that work at its advanced nuclear reactor development and new reactor technology units.

 Westinghouse, which is located outside Pittsburgh, provides fuel, services and nuclear power plant design to customers, including Ukraine.

-The company did not respond to a request for comment.
+“We have found no evidence that the phishing campaigns against employees to breach Westinghouse’s systems were successful,” the company said in a statement.

+It added that it is cooperating with the Justice Department, but could not go into specifics because the investigation is ongoing.

 Three of the seven Russian military officers indicted on Thursday were charged in a separate case brought by Special Counsel Robert Mueller’s office for their role in hacking activities designed to influence the 2016 presidential election.